 We Shall Not Be Moved

-Rob Henke records, works, and tours with many New York City bands including Dr. Nerve, Gary Lucas’ Fast and Bulbous, Diane Moser’s Composer’s Big Band, Illuminati, the Walter Thompson Orchestra, and The Henke/Sturm Duo.
-He has recorded numerous CDs as a leader on the Cunniform and M-cons East record labels.
-He can also be heard on dozens of recordings as a sideman.
-Additionally, he works as an actor with, and co-director of, the educational theater company Good Clean Fun.
-He has performed with The Likeable War Criminals, and has worked as playwright with the Strike Anywhere theater company.
+Trumpeter Rob Henke records, works, and tours with many New York City bands including Dr. Nerve, Gary Lucasí Fast and Bulbous, The Spirit of Life Ensemble, Diane Moser’s Composer’s Big Band, Illuminati, the Walter Thompson Orchestra, and many others.
+He has worked as an actor with, and co-director of, the educational theater company Good Clean Fun.
+He has performed with The Likeable War Criminals, and has worked as playwright, actor, and trumpet player with the Strike Anywhere theater company.
+He has recorded numerous CD’s as a leader on Cuneform and M-cons East record labels.

 Percussionist and composer Scott Neumann is a Bartlesville, Oklahoma native.
-He is currently a member of the Tony Trischka Band and he leads his own group Osage County.
-He has toured or performed with the Jazz Mandolin Project (Accurate and Blue Note), Madeleine Peyroux (Atlantic), the Woody Herman Thundering Herd, the Anthony Cox Quartet, Brother Jack McDuff, Makoto Ozone, Joshua Redman, Chris Potter, Joey Calderrazo and the Maria Schneider Orchestra.
+He leads his own group Osage County and co-leads Spin Cycle.
+He has toured or performed with the Tony Trischka Band, the Jazz Mandolin Project (Accurate and Blue Note), Madeleine Peyroux (Atlantic), the Woody Herman Thundering Herd, the Anthony Cox Quartet, Brother Jack McDuff, Makoto Ozone, Joshua Redman, Chris Potter, Joey Calderrazo and the Maria Schneider Orchestra.
 Scott has recorded with various artists including Eddie Gomez, Kenny Werner, David Liebman and Claudio Roditi.
 He has also recorded numerous soundtracks for the movies and television and performed both on and off Broadway in productions of Swing, 42nd Street, City of Angels and Eli’s Coming.
 Scott has a Bachelor of Music Education degree from North Texas State University and he has studied with Peter Erskine and Marvin “Smitty ” Smith.
 Scott plays G.M.S. drums, Sabian cymbals and Aquarian drumheads.

 Jim Whitney is a freelance bassist living in New York City.
 He has performed and/or recorded with The Wayfaring Strangers, The Andy Statman Trio, Brock Mumford, The Walter Thompson Orchestra, The Flying Neutrinos, David Grisman, Tony Trischka, Bruce Barth, Matt Glaser, Alan Dawson, Mark O’Connor, Ben Monder, and Darol Anger.
 Jim is also an educator and clinician.
 He held a teaching position in the Bass Department at Berklee College of Music from 1994 to 1998.
 He has appeared on numerous television and movie soundtracks, including the CBS children’s show “Blue’s Clues”.
 Jim was a prize winner at the 1993 International Society of Bassists Jazz Competition.
 He has a Master’s Degree from the New England Conservatory of Music, where he studied with Dave Holland, David Walter, and Cecil McBee.